-1.1.1.1 Data and Information 1 Definition of Data 1.1.1.1 Data and Information 1.
-2. Definition of Information 3.
+1.1.1.1 Data and Information 1.
+Definition of Data 2.
+Definition of Information 3.
 The input-process-output cycle - information obtained by processing of 'raw' data.
 4. Direct and indirect sources of data.
 The importance of quality of data /information (i.e. up-to-date, accurate and complete).
 5. The significance of data and information to modern organisations - ability to take effective decisions for the benefit of organisations (such as entering a new market and carrying out research into a promising area).
 6. External and internal forms of data with respect to organisations.
 7. Modern organisations and individuals are subjected to overexposure to data and information.
 The need to find only what is required, when it is required (Information Overload) 8.
 The notion of the Information Society - a society based on information and knowledge (knowledge workers) 9.
 The use of ICT to facilitate data organisation.
 Benefits and limitations of ICT systems. a.
 The use of the internet as a search tool. b.
 Search engines and search techniques (such as the use of wildcards). c.
 On-line libraries (e.g. electronic journals).
 10. Use of forums 1.1.1.2 Computer-related crime 1.
 A society based on information is threatened by itself.
 Data/information has become vital to most organisations/individuals that they may seek illegal ways of obtaining it.
 2. A new type of crime - computer based crime.
 Defining computer crime/computer misuse.
 Authorities were initially unprepared.
 3. Categories of illegal practices - a.
 Hacking. b.
 Theft (money, data, etc). c.
-Computer based fraud (phishing and fraudulent traders).
+Computer based fraud (phishing and fraudulent traders). uaucis).

-1 d.
+T T d.
 Malicious code - viruses.
-The Internet as a means to perpetuate these crimes beyond physical borders.
-Modern legislation has been introduced to combat computer/digital crime Software copyright laws - main issues (illegal to make, use and transmit unauthorised copies to other users).
-Definition of Plagiarism and contrast with piracy Definition of an information security policy as a means to reduce the effects of computer crime 1.1.1.3 Data protection legislation The need to protect individual privacy in lieu of the fact that an individual's personal details are relatively easier to access online than in previously used systems.
+4. The Internet as a means to perpetuate these crimes beyond physical borders.
+5. Modern legislation has been introduced to combat computer/digital crime 6.
+Software copyright laws - main issues (illegal to make, use and transmit unauthorised copies to other users).
+7. Definition of Plagiarism and contrast with piracy 8.
+Definition of an information security policy as a means to reduce the effects of computer crime 1.1.1.3 Data protection legislation The need to protect individual privacy in lieu of the fact that an individual's personal details are relatively easier to access online than in previously used systems.
 Principles of data protection and the data protection act (Malta).
 The use of gov.mt and DOI websites is encouraged.
 Exemptions (e.g. due to national security reasons).
 Defining a data subject (i.e. persons whose details are stored in some database).
 Their rights.
-The role and duties of the Data Protection Registrar/Commissioner 1.1.1.4 ICT related legislation in organisations 1.
-Aspects of software copyright, licensing and having backup copies allowed (fair-use) 1.1.1.5 ICT in the modern society An awareness of the limited role of computing in the past and its much wider role today Typical examples of ICT use today would be: a.
-Tele-working. b.
-The changing nature of work and employment resulting from ICT. c.
-ICT and leisure - ICT related entertainment, 'chatting', booking of holidays, flights etc via use of ICT. d.
-Use of ICT to air views/opinions/share resources. (other topics such as e-commerce are listed individually and in more detail) 1.1.1.6 e-business An overview of e-Business History - Emergence of online shops and online advertising Definition of Internet Commerce Advantages to business and to customers Disadvantages to business and to customer Definition of business to business (B2B) Definition of business to consumer (B2C) Definition of e-Marketing Definition of e-Markets (e.g. eBay) The use of ICT to gain competitive advantage 1.1.17 e-government Overview of eServices Admin to Admin (e.g. Inter-departmental data requests).
-Admin to Business (e.g. e-Procurement).
+The role and duties of the Data Protection Registrar/Commissioner 1.1.1.4 ICT related legislation in organisations Aspects of software copyright, licensing and having backup copies allowed (fair-use) 1.1.1.5 ICT in the modern society An awareness of the limited role of computing in the past and its much wider role today Typical examples of ICT use today would be: 1.1.1.6 e-business An overview of e-Business History - Emergence of online shops and online advertising Definition of Internet Commerce Advantages to business and to customers Disadvantages to business and to customer Definition of business to business (B2B) Definition of business to consumer (B2C) Definition of e-Marketing Definition of e-Markets (e.g. eBay) The use of ICT to gain competitive advantage 1.1.17 e-government Overview of eServices a.
+Admin to Admin (e.g. Inter-departmental data requests). b.
+Admin to Business (e.g. e-Procurement). c.
 Admin to Citizen (e.g. Requesting birth certificate).
 Informational vs. Transactional e-Services (applications, payments, licenses) Definition of life events